Top local movers for Madison to Greenville moves

 - Greenville’s population is about 74% less than Madison.

-- Greenville's public transportation has a score of 3 out of 10 versus Madison's higher score of 6.
+- Greenville’s public transportation score of 3 out of 10 is lower than Madison’s score of 6.

 - Greenville is less walkable than Madison with a score of 43 out of 100 vs Madison’s 50 out of 100.

-- Greenville has a bike-friendliness score 49 out of 100, which means it isn't as accessible to and safe for cyclists as Madison, which has a score of 66 out of 100.
+- Greenville has a bike-friendliness score of 49 out of 100, which means it isn’t as accessible or safe for cyclists as Madison, which has a score of 66.

-Other things to consider for your Madison vs. Greenville move
+Other things to consider for your Madison to Greenville move

 - HOA rules: To keep things running smoothly, make sure you’re familiar with any HOA or community moving policies before the big day.